anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I know that inner wisdom is more precious than wealth.
-The more you spend it, the more you gain.
+Quote: The first requisite for success is the ability to apply your physical and mental energies to one problem incessantly without growing weary.

-By: Oprah Winfrey
+By: Thomas Edison